 Floral & Plant Care

-Here are some of our tips and tricks on how to make your cut flowers, succulents, and orchids last longer.
+Here are some of our tips and tricks on how to make your cut flowers, succulents, orchids, and plants last longer.

 FRESH CUT FLOWERS

 LIGHTING: Place floral as far away from harsh lighting as possible (spotlighting, fluorescent lighting, direct sunlight) to avoid drooping, drying, and browning.

 WATER: Change all of the water in your floral arrangement every 1-3 days to help with longevity.
 Giving your stems fresh water to drink is the most important care protocol.
 Be sure all stems are submerged at least halfway up to ensure adequate absorption.

 LIGHTING: Succulents enjoy natural, bright, and indirect light.

 WATER: Water the base of your succulents with a spray bottle when the soil is dry - approximately every 3-4 weeks.

 WATER: Water the base of your orchids with 1-2 ounces of water every 5-7 days in the early morning; avoid wetting the leaves.
 Overwatering will result in yellow leaves and the orchid will need to dry out for 2-3 weeks; when in doubt, refrain from watering.

 LIGHTING: Our plants thrive in medium to bright indirect sunlight.

 WATER: Water once a week allowing the soil to drain and dry.
 If the soil is moist, there is no need to water; when in doubt, refrain from watering.